wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: 5_LOSO_delta.spearman.r.txt (which contains the delta spearman's r and the z-score for the MetaG-MetaB pair when each species was iteratively removed)
 ```

-- Calculate contribution of each species to the turnover of KOs between COPD and control:
+- Calculate contribution of each species to the turnover of KOs between COPD and control.

 ```
 Input: 1) geneDepth.txt (gene-level abundance file with the first column being gene IDs), 2) ko.txt (KO-gene mapping file), 3) bin_membership.txt (gene-bin mapping file), 2) bin_species (species-bin mapping file)